-A quick scan of the background check landscape reveals that there are many different types of background checks, each of which uncovers somewhat different personal background information.
+A quick scan of the background check landscape reveals that there are many different types of background checks.
+Each type of background check uncovers somewhat different personal background information.
 It’s important for both employers and job candidates to understand what kind of information is included in each type of background check, and how that information can be used.

 Information uncovered in employment background checks is highly sensitive and subject to strict privacy-protection regulations.
-Its use in connection with hiring decisions is also subject to the federal Fair Credit Reporting Act (FCRA) and requirements specified by the Equal Employment Opportunity Commission (EEOC).
+The use of background checks in connection with hiring decisions is also subject to the federal Fair Credit Reporting Act (FCRA) and requirements specified by the Equal Employment Opportunity Commission (EEOC).
 The sharing and retention of this information also may be subject to additional state and local guidelines.

 When conducting employment background checks, it’s important to select a provider that is an accredited FCRA-compliant consumer reporting agency (CRA), such as GoodHire.